AdobeDocs/analytics-2.0-apis/src/pages/guides/use-cases/media-edge/chapters-with-ad-timeline.md

 Each timeline action shown in the previous table is described in detail below.
 Each description includes the payload that is sent as part of a Media Edge API.

-#### 1. Start before play
+#### 1. Session start

 | # | Action | Elapsed Real-Time (from beginning) | Playhead Position | Client request |
 | --- | --- | --- | --- | --- |
 | 1 | The auto-play function occurs or Play button is pressed and the video starts loading | 0 | 0 | `/sessionStart?configId=<datastreamID>` |

-This call returns a Session ID {SID} to the client.
+This call signals the intent of the user to play a video and returns a Session ID {SID} to the client.
 The {SID} is used to identify all subsequent tracking calls within the session.
 This call also generates a reporting event that is pushed to AEP and/or Analytics, depending on your datastream configuration.
 This action represents the start of the process but not yet in the *playing* state.
 Required parameters must be included, as shown in [endpoint reference](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/media-edge-apis/swagger.html).

 **Example payload**